 As mentioned before, BS also gained status as a so-called priming tool in the treatment of various brain diseases [Rumi 2005, Perez 2014, Hays 2015].
 Priming can be described as augmenting the sensitivity of the brain to therapy by applying techniques that change the excitability of the cortex.
 Diverse non-invasive brain stimulation techniques such as transcranial magnetic stimulation (TMS), transcranial direct-current stimulation (tDCS) and VNS have been used to prime the brain in order to maximalize the effects of further therapy, such as motor rehabilitation therapy in stroke or chemical treatment in depression [referentie].
 Even though the exact mechanisms of BS priming remain unknown, there is evidence suggesting that priming facilitates network modulation [Hays 2015].
 Notably, these effects persisted after discontinuation of therapy.

 All data considered, there are reasons to believe that there is a role for the use of BS at an earlier stage in the treatment of epilepsy.
 One might hypothesise that by directing neural plasticity in pathological epileptic networks using VNS techniques, the epileptic brain can possibly be “primed” (prepared) for consecutive AED treatment.
 The limitation of testing this hypothesis is the invasive aspect of classic VNS treatment and most other BS techniques.
 The stimulation electrode is irreversibly attached at the stimulation site, and the implanted device has a battery which requires frequent replacement [Klooster 2016].
 Recent development of a non-invasive vagus nerve stimulation technique offers possibilities.
 Transcutaneous auricular VNS (tVNS) applies stimulation via the auricular branch of the vagal nerve in the concha of the ear.
 In a recent randomized clinical trial, the beneficial effects of tVNS in drug resistant epilepsy were described [Bauer 2016].
+However, the included patients already had a long history of epilepsy (average of 23.6 years), while we hypothesize that tVNS more early in the disease course might be more effective.
+For example, because of the experience in clinical practice that persistent epilepsy is increasingly more difficult to treat.
+Moreover, Bauer et al left the AED treatment regimen unchanged, while we hypothesize that the combination of tVNS and a new AED could work synergistic.
+Last but not least, if the priming theory also goes for epilepsy treatment, it encompasses a temporary intervention instead of the current chronic use of VNS.

 To determine whether an epileptic brain has been primed or not, suitable measures needs to be defined.
 Besides clinical parameters, functional MRI (fMRI) also provides a non-invasive window into brain activity.
 In addition to traditional task-based fMRI, resting-state fMRI (RS-fMRI) allows for visualizing baseline activity of the human brain by focusing on spontaneous fluctuations in the BOLD (blood oxygen level-dependent) signal.
 These fluctuations in brain activity form highly correlated patterns, so-called resting state networks (RSNs), which, in principle, reflect the full functional repertoire of the brain.
 A popular approach to spatially identify these RSNs is based on a mathematical technique called independent component analysis (ICA) [Lee 2013].
 In patients with epilepsy, connectivity abnormalities have been found in RSNs such as the epileptogenic, cognitive and sensory processing networks [Centeno 2014].
 In this way, fMRI can be used to identify changes in these RSNs as a result of treatment, that might be a read-out of successful therapy and possibly give more insight in the exact working mechanism of tVNS and priming.